 - Across the RSS de la Mauricie et du Centre-du-Québec, there are 218 English speakers who are unemployed resulting in an unemployment rate of 7.6%.
 The unemployment rate of the region's English speakers is similar to the unemployment rate of the French-speaking majority. - There are 70 unemployed English speakers in the CSSS de Trois-Rivières territory where they experience an unemployment rate of 8.3%.
 The unemployment rate of the territory's English-speaking population is higher than the unemployment rate in the French-speaking majority population.
-Their unemployment rate is higher than that experienced by the region's English-speaking population. - In CLSC Cap-de-la-Madeleine, we find 25 unemployed English speakers resulting in an unemployment rate of 10.1%.
-This is much higher than the unemployment rate experienced by the French-speaking majority population in the same territory.
-The unemployment rate of the English-speaking population is much higher than the unemployment rate experienced by English speakers across CSSS de Trois-Rivières.
+Their unemployment rate is higher than that experienced by the region's English-speaking population. - In CLSC Trois-Rivières, we find 50 unemployed English speakers resulting in an unemployment rate of 8.4%.
+This is higher than the unemployment rate experienced by the French-speaking majority population in the same territory.
+The unemployment rate of the English-speaking population is similar to the unemployment rate experienced by English speakers across CSSS de Trois-Rivières.